slebok/slebok/stories/A Prological Implementation of Featherweight Java/main.md

     keyword(";").
 ```

 The rule for constructors (`'K'`) uses a variant of `repeating` specifying a separator.
-The new nonterminal `'init'` was introduced for the same reason as `'F'` above; note that, unlike the original grammar, it binds to the metavariable `TF` a list of pairs (where the original grammar binds a pair of lists to two metavariables f overlined).
+The new nonterminal `init` was introduced for the same reason as `'F'` above; note that, unlike the original grammar, it binds to the variable `TF` a list of pairs (where the original grammar binds a pair of lists to two metavariables *f* overlined).

 ```prolog
 'M'(method(C, M, X, T)) -->